 Running PPC campaigns has the potential to get your business in front of your audience immediately, for multiple search terms.
 The downside is how much you could be paying in order to do that.
 If you’re in a highly competitive industry, prepare to spend some money.
 You could be spending big bucks for each click you get, so you better be confident that those clicks will pay for themselves with genuine leads.

 They both have their strengths and weaknesses.
-SEO is the less "directly" expensive option with better long-term benefits and value…but only if you’re willing to put in the work and be patient.
+SEO is the less expensive option with better long-term benefits and value…but only if you’re willing to put in the work and be patient.
 On the other hand, PPC could lead to some instant traffic and sales, but is only beneficial if it’s being done correctly so you aren’t ignorantly pouring money into campaigns.

 Did you just launch a business?
 It’s going to take you quite awhile to get some SEO traction.
 In this case, running some PPC campaigns can get your brand out there in front of your audience right away.
 It’s also a great option to promote special offers, limited time sales, etc. This way you aren’t relying solely on PPC to bring in traffic.
 You can focus on SEO, and use PPC wisely to highlight certain moments where it’s appropriate to invest some money in advertising space.

-Let us take a look at your website, and we’ll let you know which direction is right for your business.
+Let us take a look at your website, we’ll let you know which direction is right for your business.